 Dr. Milena Anfosso here, aka your “Rockstar Scholar.”

-I have been interested in human language for as long as I can remember.
-No wonder I have explored this topic from every possible angle: from ancient languages to modern languages, from hardcore linguistics, i.e., language as an object of the investigation itself, to creative writing and literary criticism, i.e., language as a means of artistic expression.
+My interest in human language is the common thread connecting my Ph.D. in Historical Linguistics, my passion for writing, and my ease of learning and translating between different languages.
+No wonder I have explored human language from every possible angle: from ancient languages to modern languages, from hardcore linguistics––language as an object of the investigation itself, to creative writing and literary criticism––language as a means of artistic expression.

 I am an award-winning researcher in Historical Linguistics (Harvard University’s Research Fellowship in Hellenic Studies 2020; Publicis Group’s Marcel Bleustein-Blanchet Foundation Award “Prix de la Vocation” 2015), a multilingual (Italian, English, French, and Spanish) published author (academic and creative writing), a public speaker, and a highly qualified translator.
 I originally come from a small village (300 people!) named Coazzolo, in Northern Italy.
 After spending several years in Paris to pursue my Ph.D. at Sorbonne University, I fell in love with Los Angeles, and I currently live in this wonderful city.
 In light of my life journey, I fight against the discrimination that minorities – and above all, women – still have to face in Academia and, more generally, in their professional lives.